Superlist: Can the Wunderlist Team Strike Gold Twice?

 The Dream Team Behind Your Dreams of Productivity

 Here's what makes Superlist interesting: it's being built by the folks behind some serious tech successes.
 Christian Reber, who created Wunderlist, is back with a new take on task management.
-He's brought along some impressive friends: Blinkist co-founder Niklas Jansen, Ex-MetaLab's design director Brandon Arnold, and Marcel Käding.
+He's brought along some impressive friends: Blinkist co-founder Niklas Jansen, MetaLab's ex-design director Brandon Arnold, and Marcel Käding.

-Unlike Todoist, which has stayed independent and profitable since 2007 through bootstrapping, Superlist is taking the venture-backed path.
-They've got significant funding and a team with big exits under their belt - hopefully they don’t sell out to Microsoft again.
+Unlike Todoist, which has stayed independent and profitable since 2007 through bootstrapping, Superlist is charting a different course with venture backing.
+Armed with significant funding and a team boasting major exits, let’s hope they don’t end up selling out to Microsoft again.

 The Verdict